 Travelling with Children

 Parents who share custody of their children should carry copies of the legal custody documents.
-It is also recommended that they have a letter of authorization from the other custodial parent to take the child on a trip out of the country.
-Such a letter will confirm that the child is not being abducted or taken against his/her will.
-The parents’ full name, address and telephone number should be Included in the letter of authorization.
+It is also recommended that they have a consent letter from the other custodial parent to take the child on a trip out of the country.
+The parents full name, address and telephone number should be included in the consent letter.

 When travelling with a group of vehicles, parents or guardians should arrive at the border in the same vehicle as the children.